brometheuss/WW2021.CINEMA/docs/04-web-api.md

     This simplifies clients by reducing the number of features required to be pre-implemented.

-These principles need to be satisfied if we an interface to be referred as RESTful.
+These principles need to be satisfied if we want an interface to be referred as RESTful.

 ### What is RESTful?